bodrovis/messages_dictionary/README.md

 #### Providing Custom Transformation Logic

-Suppose you want to transform your message somehow or even return it instead of printing on the screen.
+Suppose you want to transform your message somehow or even simply return it instead of printing on the screen.
 `pretty_output` method accepts an optional block for this purpose:

 ```ruby